One thing I enjoy about new seasons are new opportunities (goals).

 STEP FOUR: GOAL Create action items

-For each goal you have (i.e. land the promotion, learn a new skill) list a minimum of two action items which are related to your goal (i.e. improve current skills through _____; take on additional responsibilities).
+For each goal you have list a minimum of two action items which are related to your goal.
+For example, if your goal is to earn a promotion or learn a new skill, an action item could be to prepare a proposal and portfolio or enroll in an online class.
 These action items are what you do on a regular basis to work towards achieving your goal.

 STEP FIVE: Reevaluate